 On April 4, 2008, Bernard Weber spoke to an intent, responsive audience gathered in Munich to discuss how overseas voting could be more widely and better implemented for political elections in the United States and other countries.

-Bernard Weber, founder and president of New7Wonders, noted that the overwhelming, global success of the The Official New 7 Wonders of the World campaign is proof that democracy can be inspiring and exciting.
+Bernard Weber, founder of New7Wonders, noted that the overwhelming, global success of the The Official New 7 Wonders of the World campaign is proof that democracy can be inspiring and exciting.
 Democracy can address and empower people everywhere with a peaceful, positive topic.
 He also shared insights from his voting analysis, showing that many votes came from the developing world and children worldwide.

 Global Memory — created together for the first-time ever